- What do the students wear for uniforms?

 - How do students get to AWHS?

 Students are required to be in complete uniform everyday unless a day has been designated as “Mass Dress” or “Dress Down.”
-Our uniform company is Flynn & O’Hara, and all uniforms must be purchased through their online store or by placing an order by phone.
+Our uniform company is Flynn & O’Hara (click here to visit their website), and all uniforms must be purchased through their online store or by placing an order by phone.
 Female students wear skorts or pants and polo shirts or blouses with tights and dark shoes.
 Male students wear khaki pants and polo shirts with belt and dark shoes.
 Designated “Mass Dress” days require male students to wear a shirt and tie and female students to wear a solid colored blouse.
 Dress Down Days are offered throughout the school year to promote an event or raise money for a charity (dress code rules apply).

 The school hours are 7:47 a.m. - 2:20 p.m.
 Attendance is taken in all classes.
 Students must be in their Block 1 class by 7:47 a.m.
 Block 1 is an academic class so students will miss instruction if they are tardy.
 Students may arrive to campus as early as 7:00 a.m., and supervision is provided.
 There is no additional fee for the before-school supervision, and registration is not necessary.